About me

 In Neural Information Processing Systems (NeurIPS) 2021

-TL;DR: Cheap, fast, and stable inexact gradient works as well as exact implicit differentiation.
+TL;DR: Cheap, fast, and stable inexact gradient works as well as implicit differentiation.

 Yifei Wang, Zhengyang Geng, Feng Jiang, Chuming Li, Yisen Wang, Jiansheng Yang, Zhouchen Lin.